ng-alain/delon/docs/server.en-US.md

 **SimpleInterceptor**

-[User Authentication] (/docs/auth) has built-in interceptors for automatically adding `token` parameters to requests.
-There is also a [JWTInterceptor] (https://github.com/ng-alain/delon/blob/master/packages/auth/token/jwt/jwt.interceptor.ts) interceptor, which is a standard JWT specification.
+[User Authentication](/docs/auth) has built-in interceptors for automatically adding `token` parameters to requests.
+There is also a [JWTInterceptor](https://github.com/ng-alain/delon/blob/master/packages/auth/token/jwt/jwt.interceptor.ts) interceptor, which is a standard JWT specification.
 If the backend uses standard JWT, it can be directly replaced with a JWTInterceptor interceptor.

 **DefaultInterceptor**